mogensen/docker-swarm-meetup/Docker Swarm exercises.md

     $ docker service rm viz

-Change the command we just ran to a docker-compose.yml file.
+Change the command we just ran to a docker-compose file with the name _docker-visualize.yml_.
 Looking something like this:
 (Note that the volume mapping does not have quite the same format in the commandline as it does in the docker-compose file)

     version: "3"